Code-Institute-Submissions/F1MemoryGame/README.md

 - **High Score Saving**: The game will save the users highest score between sessions in local storage.
 - **Game Over Screen**: When the timer hits zero the game over screen will appear allowing the users to try again.
 - **Victory Screen**: When the user has found all 10 matches before the time runs out the Victory screen will appear showing their score and allowing them to play again.
-- **Screen Size Message**: If the user is using a device with a small screen a message will appear letting them know the game will be better in landscape orientation.
+- **Screen Size Message**: If the user is using a device with a small screen a message will appear letting them know the game will play better in landscape orientation.
 - **Defense Function**: The game will not allow cards to be flipped if there is a card animation taking place.
 - **Defense Function**: The game will not allow a card to be flipped if it is part of a matched pair.
 - **Defense Function**: The game will allow the same card to be flipped back to hidden until a second card has been selected to check for a match.